ABAC via tokens

 Important

-The runtime filters require passing the exact ThoughtSpot Worksheet or Model column name or will not apply to the data set.
-You must coordinate between the team that maintains the worksheets and the team that builds the token request service if any changes will be made to a worksheet, or the filters will no longer be applied.
-For the same reasons, end users of an embedded app cannot have edit access to any worksheet using ABAC RLS via tokens. |
+The filter rules require passing the exact ThoughtSpot Worksheet or Model column name the values will not bind to any column.
+You must coordinate between the team that maintains the Worksheets and Models and the team that builds the token request service if any changes will be made to a Model or Worksheet.
+For the same reasons, the end users of an embedded app cannot have edit access to any Worksheet or Model using ABAC RLS via tokens.
+When column names change, ensure that the is_mandatory_token_filter: true property is set on every column where a filter rule is expected.

-The request for a token with ABAC details can persist the set of filters and Parameter values to the user’s user_parameters
+The request for a token with ABAC details can persist the set of filters and Parameter values to user sessions within ThoughtSpot, after which all sessions and scheduled reports will use the persisted values until they are changed by another token generation request.

 Token request🔗

-The token can be used as a bearer token for cookieless Trusted Auth or REST API access, or as a sign-in token to create a ThoughtSpot session, in which case the ABAC user parameters should be persisted.
+The ABAC message to ThoughtSpot is encoded in JSON Web Token (JWT) format.
+This token can be used as a bearer token for Cookieless trusted authentication or REST API access.
+You can also use it as a sign-in token to create a session, in which case, we recommend that the ABAC user properties be persisted, to ensure scheduled exports remain secure after the session ends.

 Note

-ThoughtSpot compresses the size of JWT token by default to ensure that larger payloads, for instance, more complex filtering conditions can be passed via JWT.
+ThoughtSpot compresses the size of the JWT token by default to ensure that larger payloads, for instance, more complex filtering conditions can be passed via JWT.
 ThoughtSpot recommends leaving that compression on to ensure all JWT tokens can get properly interpreted by the application regardless of their size, and to obfuscate the values passed in the JWT payload.
-However, if you want to decode the JWT token and decode the values of the token (at the expense of compression), contact ThoughtSpot Support. |
+However, if you want to decode the JWT token and decode the values of the token (at the expense of compression), contact ThoughtSpot Support.

 Request format🔗

-"runtime_filters": [
+"filter_rules": [

 {